Privacy policy

 Why does NPE process personal data?

-The purpose of NPE is to investigate and determine whether you are entitled to compensation under the Patient Injury Act.
-In order to do this, we need to process personal data.
+The purpose of NPE is to examine and determine whether you are entitled to compensation pursuant to the Patient Injuries Act.
+In order to do so, we need to process personal data.

-NPE is also tasked with providing statistical data in order to help prevent injuries and improve the quality of the health service.
-To do this, we use personal data to prepare statistics and analyses.
-We use the data in a form that does not allow the information to be linked to individuals.
+NPE is also required to contribute statistical data for injury prevention and quality improvements in the health service.
+In these cases, we will use personal data to generate statistics and analytics.
+We use the data in a form that means it is not possible to link the data to individuals.

-If personal data is used for research, this will take place in line with relevant laws and regulations and consent will be obtained where this is required.
+If personal data is used for research purposes, this will be done in accordance with relevant laws and regulations and consent will be obtained if required.

 NPE’s legal basis for processing personal data

-All processing of personal data must have a legal basis.
-NPE’s basis for processing data is the Patient Injury Act and associated regulations, and the Personal Data Act.
-In the Personal Data Act and the associated General Data Protection Regulation, Articles 6 and 9 are pivotal.
+The processing of personal data must always be subject to a legal basis.
+NPE’s legal basis for processing is the Patient Injuries Act with regulations and the Personal Data Act.
+Articles 6 and 9 of the Personal Data Act and the GDPR are central.

 How we process personal data